-Selling your consulting services is a big part of your job as an independent professional.
+As a self-employed professional, a big part of your job is selling your consulting services.
 If that sounds like something that doesn’t come naturally to you, don’t worry.
 Finding work often comes down to the planning and effort you put into it.
-If you’ve already committed to building your own business, you have what it takes and these next steps will soon be second nature.
+If you’ve already committed to building your own business, you have what it takes.

-Targeting marketing efforts to the right people, keeping your skills up-to-date, and taking the time to network with fellow peers are all helpful ways to sell your services and boost your income stream.
+So, how do you sell a service?
+Target marketing efforts to the right people, keep your skills up-to-date, and take time to network with peers.
 Focus on each of these steps one at a time.
 Refine how you execute each to best fit your business needs before moving on to the next.
-A methodical process will keep you from feeling overwhelmed and help you learn along the way
+A methodical process will keep you from feeling overwhelmed and help you learn along the way.

 You won’t get far in selling your services if you’re not targeting the right people.
-To identify the audience you should be focusing on, start by making a list of who your potential clients might be and what their needs are.
+To identify the audience you should be focusing on, start by making a list of potential clients.
+What are their needs?
 How likely are these people to engage your services?
 Try and think of the people who will be the best ideal fit for what you are selling.
 This is your target audience.

-If you’re having trouble narrowing down your target audience, reach out and have some informal conversations with some people who you think might fall under your umbrella.
-Conversations like this can be a helpful way to understand ongoing issues within a certain industry and spark some ideas about how you might be able to help.
+If you’re having trouble narrowing down your target audience, reach out and have some informal conversations with some people who you think might fall under this umbrella.
+Conversations can be a helpful way to understand ongoing issues within a certain industry.
+And, they might spark some ideas about how to better target your services.

 Take some time to really dig into your current marketing plan, or make one if you don’t currently have one.
 Define your brand, build your presence on social media, and develop content to grow your professional presence.
-Make sure that all of your marketing efforts reflect what you want potential clients to see.
+All of your marketing efforts should reflect what you want clients to see.
 For example, the way you describe your business should be consistent on your professional website, social media channels, and LinkedIn profile.

 Take a look at your professional website.
 Are visitors guided through a story about who you are and what you do?
 Does your content build trust, educate, inform, and convert potential leads?
 If not, update your site to include fresh content, a description of your core services, and some engaging visual elements.
 Follow the same review and updating process for other lead generation systems you have set up—review emails or newsletters you send out, your LinkedIn profile, and your social media channels.